 So, if you need Facebook Business Manager help, you can navigate here.
-This is where you can find help articles and even chat with Facebook’s support team via Messenger.
+This is where you can find help articles and even chat with Meta’s support team via Messenger.

-Pro Tip: Facebook Business Manager and Facebook Ads Manager are changing due to Apple's iOS 14 update.
+Pro Tip: Facebook Business Manager and Facebook Ads Manager have changed due to Apple's iOS 14 update.
 Prepare yourself for these changes.